128technology/docs/docs/plugin_aws_tgw_connect.md

 Use the following steps to configure the Conductor to query and create AWS objects.
 On each Conductor node:
 1. [Install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html) the AWS CLI if not already installed.
 2. [Configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) AWS CLI using `aws configure`.
 Be sure to specify the credentials, and `json` for the `output`.
-3. Run the following: `aws ec2 describe-transit-gateway-connect-peers`.
-   * If the configuration is valid a json response is printed.
-4. [Update](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-upgrade) the AWS CLI to the latest version available and then try step 3 again.

 ## Configuration Snippet